Internships and Field Schools in Anthropology

 Below are links to a variety of sites that provide internship opportunities.
 Those listed are only a sampling.
 If you know of an organization that you would be interested in working with, please check its website to see if they list internships.
 In cases where you do not see internships listed, use the site's search facility.

-To earn internship credit, see the departmental internship guidelines and forms.
+To earn internship credit, for Ball State students, see the departmental internship guidelines and forms.
+Students elsewhere should check for their local requirements.

 AIA Archaeological Fieldwork Opportunities